Manwe-777/tool-db/README.md

 client.removeKeyListener(listenerId);
 ```

-Similarly, for using a custom verification on a key (or subset of keys) you can create a new function that returns a Promise;
+Similarly, for using a custom verification on a key (or subset of keys) you can create a new function that returns a Promise boolean;
 ```
 const validateDn = (msg) => {
   return new Promise((resolve) => {